Grumblesaur/Clotho/README.md

 Sometimes you'll want to perform the same action multiple times.
 Atropos Dicelang had a repeat operator (`^`), but Clotho Dicelang reserves this for a different operation now.
-Instead, you can use the `for` loop syntax.
-Say you're making a D&D character, and you need to generate your ability scores.
+Instead, you can use the `repeat` syntax.
+Say you're making a D&D 5e character, and you need to generate your ability scores.
 This process has to be repeated six times for six ability scores.
 You could, of course, just enter `+roll 4d6kh3` or `+roll 4d6xl1` six different times, but grouping them together states your intent more clearly to your fellow players, and reduces clutter in your chat.
 Here's how you can do it instead:

 ```
-  for ability_score in [1 through 6] do 4d6xl1
+  4d6lx1 repeat 6  # Roll 4d6 scratch 1 six different times.
 ```

-The variable `ability_score` does not actually have to be named here; we could leave it blank  by calling it `_` instead. `[1 through 6]` creates the list `[1, 2, 3, 4, 5, 6]`.
-This is helpful, since we need ability scores.
-So, for each item in this list, we'll `do` `4d6xl1`, which is the expression that generates an ability score.
-The output of the entire `for` expression is a list containing the ability scores, which a player can assign as desired.
-For more information on this kind of loop, invoke `help("for")`.
+More complex types of repetition can be performed using `for` loops, which you can read about by invoking `+roll help("for")`.

 This is actually unnecessary.
 Since D&D is a common choice of tabletop game, Clotho has a module named `dnd` containing a few functions for tasks like this.
 Instead, you could invoke:

 ```
-  dnd.stats   ?
-There's some trickery here under the hood so that no `()` are required.
+  dnd.stats   # There's some trickery here under the hood so that no `()` are required.
 ```

 Or, if you want them auto-assigned to the ability scores by name,